psf/request-for/2020-pip/RFP.md

 This project aims to complete the design, implementation, and rollout of pip's next-generation dependency resolver.
 This will lower the barriers to installing Python software, empowering users to get a version of a package that works.
 It will also lower the barriers to​ distributing ​Python software, empowering developers to make their work available in an easily reusable form.

 We plan to begin the project in Quarter 1 of 2020.
-Because of the size of the project, funding has been allocated to secure *two contractors*, a senior developer and an intermediate developer, to work on development, testing and building test infrastructure, code review, bug triage, and assisting in the rollout of necessary features.
+Because of the size of the project, funding has been allocated to secure *two contractors*, a _senior developer_ and an _intermediate developer_, to work on development, testing and building test infrastructure, code review, bug triage, and assisting in the rollout of necessary features.

 Please read this RFP and respond to let us know if you have questions, or submit a proposal if you are interested in performing the work for one of these contracts.